Platformus/Platformus/Localization/Readme.txt

-Copy the localizations resources you need to your main web application in order to translate the backend UI.
+Copy the localized resources you need to your main web application in order to translate the backend UI.